What can I expect during my initial evaluation?

 How many sessions will I need?

 Consider what it is you are seeking treatment for and how long you have had those symptoms.
 This can vary greatly depending on the severity and duration of your symptoms, medical complexity, and your willingness to follow through with a home exercise program, treatment sessions, and therapist recommendations.
 Many notice a significant change in symptoms after 3-6 sessions, although some experience improvement after just 1 session.
 Sometimes symptoms get worse before they get better, which we call a healing crisis.
 Once we’ve worked together a bit, we will be able to discuss more clearly what your treatment plan should be, based on your response to treatment and your goals.
+We make our recommendations based on fully addressing your concerns so you have lasting results.
 This differs from standard physical therapy in that clients typically come once per week, not the customary 2-3 times per week, so less work is missed and overall fewer sessions needed.

 What should I wear?